KaneoGmbH/glpi/README.txt

 Do not use this Version - its just for development!

-for more informations visit (kaneo GmbH)[https://www.kaneo-gmbh.de/]
+for more informations visit https://www.kaneo-gmbh.de/